TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Experiments

 \subsection{Basic Time Series Understanding}

-To evaluate the fundamental capabilities of these models, we utilize the publicly available TimeSeriesExam benchmark \citep{cai2024timeseriesexam}.
+To evaluate the fundamental capabilities of these models, we utilize the publicly available TimeSeriesExam benchmark \citep{cai2024timeseriesexam} consisted of multiple choice questions.
 This benchmark assesses understanding across five key time series concepts: Anomaly Detection, Pattern Recognition, Noise Understanding, Causality Analysis, and Similarity Analysis.
-We use strict accuracy as evaluation metrics where only the final answer within the response of LLM is checked against the ground truth answer instead of the complete response of LLM \footnote{It was agreed by the original authors upon communication on this alternative metric that it better reflects the capability of LLMs.}.
+We use strict accuracy as evaluation metrics where only the final answer within the response of LLM is checked against the ground truth answer instead of the complete response \footnote{It was agreed by the original authors upon communication on this alternative metric that it better reflects the capability of LLMs.}.
 As illustrated in Figure \ref{fig:exam}, \modelnamespace consistently outperforms all baseline models across all dimensions.
 Notably, general-purpose LLMs exhibit particularly weak performance in causality analysis, where \modelnamespace achieves an 87\% improvement over the best-performing baseline.
-This significant advantage is largely attributed to \modelnamespace’s integration with program-aided tools for statistical analysis, enabling it to determine autocorrelation, lag relationships, and causal dependencies.
-The results underscore the benefits of task decomposition and external program utilization in enhancing time series reasoning.
+This significant advantage is largely attributed to \modelnamespace’s integration with program-aided tools for statistical analysis, enabling it to determine autocorrelation, lag relationships, and causal dependencies through numerical computations.
+The results underscore the benefits of task decomposition and external program utilization in enhancing time series understanding rather than plain text reasoning.